dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 The issue these platforms face is that many rely on OsxAptioFix2Drv-free2000 which is now considered destructive to your system meaning build guides based of it are now invalid.
 More info can be found [here](https://www.reddit.com/r/hackintosh/comments/cfjyla/i_unleashed_a_plague_upon_you_guys_and_i_am_sorry/).
 These issues can mostly be alleviated by calculating your slide value: [Understanding and fixing "Couldn't allocate runtime area" errors](https://dortania.github.io/OpenCore-Desktop-Guide/extras/kalsr-fix)

 Oh but to add to the fun, Intel introduced Memory protections which mean a lot of the firmware fixes provided by AptioMemoryFix/Opencore are completely broken.
-This Memory Protection takes up half of the available space for the kernel(2GB out of the 4GB it can use) which makes it very difficult to even find a spot for things to fit.
-Luckily OpenCore introduced a new quirk called `ProtectUefiServices` which helps fix much of this
+Specifically that any memory patches provided are overrided meaning they're never used.
+Luckily OpenCore introduced a new quirk called `ProtectUefiServices` which helps fix this by ensuring the patches are applied even after they're reset.